Pingumaniac/Functional_Programming_Application_and_Implemenation/README.md

 * CHAPTER 10: PROGRAMMING LANGUAGES AND PROGRAMMING METHODS
   * 10.1 On Clarity of Expressions
   * 10.2 On Data Domains
-  * 10.3 THe Dominant Assignment
+  * 10.3 The Dominant Assignment
 * CHAPTER 11: A FUNCTIONAL PROGRAMMING KIT
   * 11.1 The List Space
   * 11.2 The Principal Control Operation